Table of Contents

 So how should you use the Dobot app?
 I find microsaving apps like Dobot especially good for people like me who aren’t the best at budgeting and are looking for ways to automate extra savings each month and push themselves just a little bit more.

-- A “round-up” app that rounds up my transactions to the nearest dollar and saves the spare change for me in a separate account; and
+- A “round-up” app that rounds up my daily transactions to the nearest dollar and saves the spare change for me in a separate savings account; and

 Currently, Dobot serves as the sweep app in my microsaving system, saving away small amounts for me every few days.
 Over time, this money adds up.
 I then put that money towards my emergency fund, invest it, or use it for short-term savings goals, such as travel.

 Downsides To The Dobot App